-Unless you’re going for anonymity, the first things you will ask a user to do on your website is to register and create a profile.
+Unless you’re going for anonymity, the first thing you will ask a user to do on your website is to register and create a profile.

-Profiles play a central role in most of the dating websites, as based on a user’s profile others will decide on user’s attractiveness and compatibility.
-In addition to that, many online dating platforms generate match recommendations for a user based on the profile information.
+Profiles play a central role in most dating websites.
+The user’s profile serves as the basis by which the algorithm determines attractiveness and compatibility.
+Many online dating platforms generate match recommendations based on profile information.

 Therefore, profiles have to be quite informative, which can mean a lot of work for your users.
-One way to solve this problem is with a social login.
+One way to solve this problem is with social login.
 So your users will be able to sign in with one of their social accounts.
 In such a way your website will automatically import some of the profile information, saving time for your users.
-As a bonus, social sign ups will also help you with verifying users, e.g. making sure they are real people.
+As a bonus, social sign-ups will also help you verify users to ensure that they are real people.

-Social login, so users can sign in with their accounts on other social networks (Facebook, Twitter, Instagram etc.)
+- Social login with accounts on other social networks (Facebook, Twitter, Instagram, etc.)

-Import all Personally Identifiable Information, so that users didn’t have to re-enter their information (username, email, age, interests etc.).
+- Import all Personal Information, so that users don’t have to re-enter their information (username, email, age, interests, etc.).
 Check what PI data you can get from different social networks.

-As I’ve already mentioned, in certain niches of online dating the approach is the reverse.
-In particular, many ‘hookup’ type of websites choose anonymity over scrupulous matching.
-Pure.dating is a good example of anonymous dating service that requires only a picture and no other personal data to become a user.
+As mentioned earlier, in certain niches of online dating the approach does not require personal data.
+Many ‘hookup’ sites, in particular, value anonymity over meticulous matching.
+Pure.dating is a good example of an anonymous dating service that requires only a picture and no other personal data to become a user.

 2. Searching and Matching